michaeloverman/FoosballMeet/README.md

 Short notes about the decision process in getting this up and running

 ## Assumptions
-There will always be a winner and a loser, no ties
+There will always be a winner and a loser, no ties.
+The means by which to determine the rankings are not fully defined (number of games played, games won is all that is provided).
+Is the total wins the determining factor?
+Or does win percentage play a role?
+If one player has played 200 games and won 20 of them, is that player higher ranked than the one who has played 20 games and won 19 of them?
+I have implemented the ranking using a two level approach, first by games won, and ties are broken by winning percentage.
+(So, yes, in my example above, the prolific loser is higher ranked than the infrequent but consistent winner.)

 ## Data
 My first big decision was how to manage/store/manipulate/understand the data itself.
 My initial thought was to use a database anyway, and just store each game result in a table.
 Then SQL commands could parse, structure and rearrange that data as needed.
 This still might ultimately be the way to go for this, long term.
 But in the end I decided that storing each person's results within themselves would be easier, and eliminate the need to set up the whole database infrastructure, and also not require a two day review of SQL in order to get what I need.